Service quality as an intervening variable between promotion, price, and customer satisfaction

-This study aims to analyze the effect of promotion and price on customer satisfaction with service quality as a mediating variable at Service Product.
-The research sample consisted of 128 respondents selected using accidental sampling technique.
+This study aims to analyze the effect of promotion and price on customer satisfaction with service quality as a mediating variable at the Service Product in Nusa Dua, Bali.
+The research sample consisted of 128 respondents selected using an accidental sampling technique.
+The data analysis method uses Partial Least Squares (PLS) with the help of SmartPLS 4.0 software to evaluate the relationship between variables.
 The results showed that promotion has a positive and significant effect on service quality with a coefficient value of 0.381 and a t-statistic of 5.117 (p < 0.05).
 Similarly, price has a significant positive effect on service quality with a coefficient value of 0.550 and a t-statistic of 7.341 (p < 0.05).
 In addition, service quality is proven to have a positive and significant effect on customer satisfaction with a coefficient value of 0.215 and a t-statistic of 2.566 (p < 0.05).
 Promotion and price also affect customer satisfaction indirectly through service quality.
-The t-statistic values for the mediation path are 2.342 and 2.350 respectively (p < 0.05).
-Overall, the service quality variable was able to explain 78.3% of the variability, while the customer satisfaction variable had an R-Square of 80.8%, indicating excellent model strength.
-This study concludes that service quality plays an important role in mediating the relationship between promotion and price to customer satisfaction.
+The t-statistic values for the mediation path are 2.342 and 2.350, respectively (p < 0.05).
+Overall, the service quality variable was able to explain 78.3% of the variability, while the customer satisfaction variable had an R-squared of 80.8%, indicating excellent model strength.

 Downloads